 Meeting #2: Unspoken policies of housing

 In Birmingham City’s Council Chamber the public working group discussed existing policies and future imaginaries for social housing.

-Participants were invited to submit questions in response to the discussion and common themes that arose throughout the afternoon and then the whole group used the Council Chamber voting system to express agreement, disagreement or abstention.
+Participants were invited to submit questions in response to the discussion and common themes that arose throughout the afternoon.
+The whole group then used the Council Chamber voting system to express agreement, disagreement or abstention.
 Questions included: Could non-heteronormativity be a design code?
-Are artists special?
+Are artists special

 1 December, 2–5pm

-Contribute to discussions and workshops on art and education at every level – What is missing, what works, what doesn’t work?
+Students and Teachers of Birmingham Ormiston Academy contributed to discussions and workshops on art and education at every level.
+Along with Eastside Projects we proposed questions such as: What is missing, what works, what doesn’t work?
 What more could be done?